17.00.050 VACANT POSITIONS

 Employees transferring out of the Eastside Narcotics Task Force will not be eligible to apply to the Eastside Narcotics Task Force until one year from their date of transfer.

-Employee movement within the Department during their career will be documented through use of a transfer memorandum.
-A copy of this memorandum will be kept by the Chief’s Administrative Assistant in the Chief’s office in each employee’s file folder along with other pertinent employment and salary information.
+Employee movement within the Department during their career will be documented through use of an Executive Order.
+A copy of this order will be kept by the Chief’s Administrative Assistant in the Chief’s office in each employee’s file folder along with other pertinent employment and salary information.
 This folder is available for viewing by the employee upon request.

 Whenever an assignment is vacant, the applicable Section Commander of the unit with the vacancy will request approval from the Chief of Police to fill the vacancy.